-Modern British History: the role of private patronage and philanthropy in the 19th and 20th century history of British universities
+The role of private patronage and philanthropy in the history of British universities

-Jill Pellew was educated at Oxford and then did post-graduate work at the University of London.
-Her area of historical study was the 19th and early 20th century history of the British civil service, in particular, the Home Office.
-Having worked as an administrative grade civil servant in Whitehall, she lived abroad a good deal as the wife of a diplomat, teaching history and political science at the University of Sussex, University of Saigon and at the American University, Washington DC.
+Jill Pellew’s doctoral and post-doctoral field of historical study was the 19th and early 20th century history of the British civil service, in particular, the Home Office.
+Having worked as an administrative grade Whitehall civil servant, she lived abroad a good deal as the wife of a British diplomat, teaching history and political science at the Universities of Saigon, Sussex and the American University, Washington DC.
 In the 1980s she worked as Executive Secretary of the (American) Chatham House Foundation.
-For 20 years she worked as a professional university fundraiser.
-She was Director of Development at Imperial College and in the 1990s headed the fundraising team of the University of Oxford.
-Until 2007 she worked as senior vice-president of an American fundraising consultancy (GrenzebachGlier) since when she has resumed historical research.
+From 1990 to 2006 she worked as a professional university fundraiser, her posts including Director of Development at Imperial College and Director of the Development Office, University of Oxford.
+She has been a senior research fellow at the Institute of Historical Research since 2009.
+She is also a Trustee of the IHR.

-- 2008, ‘New Philanthropists in the Tudor Period’ in (ed.
-David Cannadine and Jill Pellew), History and Philanthropy: Past, Present and Future (papers from Colloquium, published Institute of Historical Research)
+- ‘New philanthropists of the Tudor period’, in David Cannadine, History and Philanthropy: Past, Present and Future (IHR, 2008)

-- 2012, ‘A Metropolitan University fit for Empire: the role of private benefaction in the early history of the London School of Economics and Political Science and Imperial College of Scicence and Technology, 1895-1930, History of Universities, XXVI/1, pp.202-245.
+- ‘A metropolitan university fit for Empire: the role of private benefaction in the early history of the London School of Economics and Political Science and Imperial College of Science and Technology, 1895-1930’, History of Universities, 2012, IIVI/1, pp.202-45.